- Building Resources

 Drywall or Plaster

 Now you are ready for the installation or patching of plaster or drywall.
 Where possible, use drywall to replace missing plaster or to cover cracked plaster.
 It is far less expensive and looks better.
-Look for a drywall sub who supplies all materials and removes all trash.
+Look for a drywall contractor who supplies all materials and removes all trash.
 Plasterers always supply materials.
 In the winter you will need temporary heat to help speed the drywall or plastering job and to prevent cracking caused by freezing — both drywall mud, or filler, and plaster are water-based.

 Prime Painting